rohitsa321/Problem-Solving/README.md

 2. The prime factors of 13195 are 5, 7, 13 and 29.
 What is the largest prime factor of the number 600851475143 ?<a href="https://github.com/rohitsa321/Problem-Solving/blob/master/ProjectEuler_Q2.java">code(java)</a>

+4. A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+   Find the largest palindrome made from the product of two 3-digit numbers.<a href="https://github.com/rohitsa321/Problem-Solving/blob/master/ProjectEq4.cpp">code(c++)</a>